sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/feature-transformation.rst

 -------------------
 SQLTransformer implements the transformations which are defined by SQL statement.
 Currently, we only support SQL syntax like "SELECT ...
 FROM __THIS__ ..." where "__THIS__" represents the underlying table of the input dataset.
 The select clause specifies the fields, constants, and expressions to display in the output, and can be any select clause that Spark SQL supports.
 Users can also use Spark SQL built-in function and UDFs to operate on these selected columns.

-Additional Information and Examples can be found at: https://spark.apache.org/docs/latest/ml-features#sqltransformer
+Additional Information and examples can be found at: https://spark.apache.org/docs/latest/ml-features#sqltransformer

 Vector Assembler
 ------------------
 VectorAssembler is a transformer that combines a given list of columns into a single vector column.
 It is useful for combining raw features and features generated by different feature transformers into a single feature vector, in order to train ML models like logistic regression and decision trees.
 VectorAssembler accepts the following input column types: all numeric types, boolean type, and vector type.
 In each row, the values of the input columns will be concatenated into a vector in the specified order.

-Additional Information and Examples can be found at: https://spark.apache.org/docs/latest/ml-features#vectorassembler
+Additional Information and examples can be found at: https://spark.apache.org/docs/latest/ml-features#vectorassembler

 *Vector Assembler node can be configured as below:*

 .. figure:: ../../../_assets/user-guide/machine-learning/sparkml/featuretransformation/vectorassembler-config1.png
    :alt: Machine Learning
-   :width: 90%
+   :width: 75%

 .. figure:: ../../../_assets/user-guide/machine-learning/sparkml/featuretransformation/vectorassembler-config2.png
    :alt: Machine Learning
-   :width: 90%
+   :width: 75%

 -	Columns that would be part of Feature Vector need to be selected in ``Input Columns`` list.